 Next

-The panel will feature speakers we consider to be the most relevant at the moment.
-We asked them to outline the key challenges to the sustainable development of sensitive areas and how they think they should be addressed.
+At the conference, we were joined by, in our opinion, some of the most relevant voices currently shaping the future.
+We invited them to present the key challenges for the sustainable development of sensitive areas and to share their perspectives on how these should be addressed.

-The first part of the panel “What is the way forward to achieve the Green Deal?” will be presented by policy makers at EU level:
+The first session of the conference, “What is the way forward to achieve the goals of the Green Deal?”, featured speakers involved in shaping policies at the EU level:

-The Common Agricultural Policy is facing major challenges and we are very honoured to have the Director-General, Dr Wolfgang Burtscher, who with his exceptional knowledge, experience and clear vision is leading the implementation of the EU’s key orientations through the Common Agricultural Policy.
+The Common Agricultural Policy is facing major challenges, and we were truly honored to hear from Dr. Wolfgang Burtscher, Director-General, whose remarkable knowledge, experience, and clear vision are guiding the implementation of the EU’s key strategies through this policy.
 He is a great conversationalist and without doubt the person who knows and understands the challenges of the future best and has the knowledge of how to address them.

 The European Economic and Social Committee, an institution of organised civil society at EU level, plays a consultative role in the adoption of European legislation.
 Peter Schmidt is chair of the Expert Group on Agriculture, Rural Development and the Environment (NAT), which is responsible for a wide range of issues such as the Common Agricultural Policy (CAP), sustainable food supply, environmental protection, the circular economy, the implementation of the UN Sustainable Development Goals (SDGs) and climate change.
-He is an excellent expert in these fields who enjoys a high reputation on the European stage and his presentation on the need to focus on sustainable food systems was a very important contribution to the consultation.
+A well-respected expert at the European level, his presentation on the urgent need to shift towards sustainable food systems was a highly valuable contribution to the conference.

 The World Tourism Organisation (UN Tourism) is the United Nations agency responsible for promoting responsible, sustainable and universally accessible tourism.
 As a leading international tourism organisation, it promotes tourism as a driver of economic growth, inclusive development and environmental sustainability, and offers leadership and support to the sector in advancing knowledge and tourism policies worldwide.
 Until recently, the European Office was headed by Prof Alessandra Priante, who currently heads the Italian Tourism Organisation (ENIT).
-She will bring her wealth of experience and wide-ranging knowledge to the topic of the way forward to achieve the goals of the Green Deal.
+With her wealth of experience and broad expertise, she offered a compelling conclusion to the session on how we move forward toward achieving the goals of the Green Deal.

 The policy design for this Financial Perspective has set high targets and an ambitious timetable.
 The extent to which we have already succeeded in putting them into practice and how the process will continue are important questions, as well as whether there has been any change in the way these principles are being put into practice.